andrefeijosantos/pyfol_lib/README.md

 # PyFOL Prover - version 1.0

+> "Mathematics is a game played according to certain simple rules with meaningless marks on paper."
+(David Hilbert)

 ### Abstract
 This repository was created to host the code and resources related to the final project of the INF420 course (Artificial Intelligence) at UFV (Universidade Federal de Viçosa), however I intend to keep updating and improving it over time.
 This project is a simple proposition prover, using First Order Logic, in Python.